inmanta/inmanta-core/docs/install.rst

             pip install -c requirements.txt .

 .. warning::
-    When you use Inmanta modules that depend on python libraries with native code, python headers and a working compiler is required as well.
+    When you use Inmanta modules that depend on python libraries with native code, python headers and a working compiler are required as well.

 Configure server
 ################
-This guide goes through the steps to setup an Inmanta service orchestrator server.
-This guide assumes a RHEL 7 or CentOS 7 server.
-The rpm packages install the server configuration file in /etc/inmanta/inmanta.cfg
+This guide goes through the steps to set up an Inmanta service orchestrator server.
+This guide assumes a RHEL 7 or CentOS 7 server is used.
+The rpm packages install the server configuration file in `/etc/inmanta/inmanta.cfg`.

 Optional step 1: Setup SSL and authentication
 ---------------------------------------------

 Follow the instructions in :ref:`auth-setup` to configure both SSL and authentication.
-It is not mandatory but still highly recommended.
+While not mandatory, it is highly recommended you do so.

 .. _install-step-2: